 - Paralysis and spinal cord injuries

 - Severe burns

 - Neck, shoulder, and back injuries

 An accident victim may sustain lifelong impairments because of a speeding driver.
+Some drivers may also sustain airbag injuries due to the impact of the collision.
 Depending on the severity of your injuries, you could incur substantial financial losses.

 Can I Sue a Speeding Driver for an Accident in Florida?

 Florida’s no-fault insurance laws prevent drivers from suing other drivers except in specific cases.
 You must sustain a serious injury before you can sue a speeding driver for damages.
 Serious injuries can include permanent impairments, significant scarring, loss of bodily functions, amputations, and other catastrophic injuries.